Legal

 • Use of website functionalities

-We use cookies on our website that are classed as ‘non-essential’.
+We use cookies on our website that are classed as 'non-essential'.
 Non-essential cookies are cookies which are used for purposes beyond the basic functioning of a website.
+The following data will be processed through the use of non-essential cookies:

 • Internet user location